 - Pyrite is abundant and a significant proportion is reported to be rounded and detrital in origin

-- The QPC is dated between 2,940 to 2,700 Ma, placing it in the favourable time window for the Great Gold Deposition Event (Hennigh, 2016).
+- The QPC is dated between 2,940 to 2,700 Ma, placing it in the favourable time window for the Great Gold Deposition Event (Frimmel & Hennigh, 2015).

 Silver Range intends to conduct systematic sampling, geological mapping and focused prospecting at Tree River in the coming season, building on the 2018 initial results, the solid technical data collected by Strongbow and incorporating the latest insights into the developing Witwatersrand 2.0 deposit model.
 The work program will focus on evaluating the large-scale gold and diamond potential of the Tree River Conglomerate.

 Frimmel, H. and Q. Hennigh.
 2015.
 First Whiffs of Atmospheric Oxygen Triggered Onset of Crustal Gold Cycle.
 Miner Deposita, Vol. 50, p 5-23.